min2ha/ukwa-site/content/target/38322/index.en.md

   "subject": "Easter Rising "
 }

-# Museum of Liverpool: 1916 Easter Rising: the Liverpool connection

 Display at Museum of Liverpool telling the story of the 50 men and women from Liverpool who took part in the Easter Rising in Dublin in 1916.